FazelYU/Adaptive-Navigation/README.md

   </tr>
 </table>

  After the training is complete, for testing purposes, we generate 2000 uniformly distributed trips in each test case.
-We also consider two sensible baselines: 1- SPF (travel time shortest path first), and SPFWR (travel time shortest path wih rerouting).
+We also consider two sensible baselines: 1- SPF (travel time shortest path first), and SPFWR (travel time shortest path first wih rerouting).
+Note that SPFWR is prohibitively computationally expensive as it needs to recompute all the shortest pathes in every time step.
 Table below compares the results of the testing phase:

   <table>
     <tr>